GeorgiKarchev1/algo/PADDLE_SETUP_GUIDE.md

-# Paddle Setup Guide
+# Paddle Setup Guide (Updated 2024)

-This guide will help you set up Paddle payments for your LeetCode learning platform.
+This guide will help you set up Paddle payments for your LeetCode learning platform using the current Paddle system.

 ## 1. Create Paddle Account

 1. Go to [Paddle.com](https://paddle.com) and create an account
-2. Complete the verification process
+2. Complete the verification process (this is now mandatory)
 3. Set up your business information
+4. Wait for account verification (usually 1-2 business days)

 ## 2. Configure Paddle Dashboard